isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 :   The important point here is that you should indent when you see a
     $\rightarrowbar$, and likewise de-dent when you see a $\barleftarrow$.
-If you (or Agda) ever confused about where your indentation should be, use a number of spaces equal to number indicated.
+If you (or Agda) are ever confused about where your indentation should be, use a number of spaces equal to number indicated.
 Getting your indentation wrong is a serious error that the compiler *will* complain about, so if you get mysterious errors when working through the code presented here, the first diagnostic step is to ensure your indentation is correct.